 This area is impossible to see into or through without some sort of magical means.
 The Warlock Invocation Devil’s Sight does allow a character to see through magical Darkness normally to a distance of 120 feet.

-How do you use the Darkness Spell?
+How Do You Use the Darkness Spell?

 There are a few ways to use the Darkness spell to your advantage.
 The spell can be cast on an area, creature, or object.
 It can also dispel magical light of level 2 or lower.

 Casting Darkness on an area allows the caster to obscure a 30-foot diameter area that travels around corners.
-This application of the spell can be used to block line of sight to or from enemies.
+This application of the spell can be used to block the line of sight to or from enemies.

 Casting Darkness on an object a creature carries allows the spell to be mobile.
 It also creates a scenario for unseen attackers and targets.
-This would provide a disadvantage to hit any creature within the Darkness by any other creature within or outside of the area.
+This would provide a disadvantage to hitting any creature within the Darkness by any other creature within or outside of the area.